-While your activity on Pinterest will likely contribute much to your Pinterest referral traffic, you can let others do some of the work for you by making it easy to share content from your website to Pinterest.
+While your Pinterest activity will likely contribute much to your Pinterest referral traffic, you can let others do some of the work for you by making it easy to share content from your website to Pinterest.
 Pinterest sees this as a vote of confidence and may expand the distribution of your content.

 With that in mind, make sure that every piece of content contains a Pinnable image.
 If you have older content that is still relevant, go back and add Pinnable images to them and save them to Pinterest!

-Make sure to fill in the Pin description so your readers don’t have to write one for you!
+Make sure to fill in the Pin description, so your readers don’t have to write one for you!
 It’s best not to use the Alt text tag for a Pin description (here’s what to do instead).